rabbitmq/rabbitmq-website/docs/oauth2.md

 | `additional_scopes_key`      | Configure the plugin to look for scopes in other fields (maps to `additional_rabbitmq_scopes` in the old format).
 | `scope_prefix`               | [Configure the prefix for all scopes](#scope-prefix).
 The default value is `auth_oauth2.resource_server_id` followed by the dot `.` character.
 | `preferred_username_claims`  | [List of the JWT claims](#preferred-username-claims) to look for the username associated with the token separated by commas.
 | `oauth_provider_id`          | The identifier of the OAuth Provider associated to this resource.
 RabbitMQ uses the signing keys issued by this OAuth Provider to validate tokens whose audience matches this resource's id.

-Next [section](#multiple-oauth-providers-configuration) explains all the variables configurable for each oauth provider.
+All available configurable parameters for each OAuth 2 provider is documented [in a separate section](#multiple-oauth-providers-configuration).

 Usually, a numeric value is used as `index`, for example `auth_oauth2.resource_servers.1.id = rabbit_prod`.
 However, it can be any string, for example `auth_oauth2.resource_servers.rabbit_prod.jwks_url = http://some_url`.
 By default, the `index` is the resource server's id.
 However, you can override it via the `id` variable like in `auth_oauth2.resource_servers.1.id = rabbit_prod`.